sketch-hq/workspace-webhook-demo/README.md

 # Workspace Webhook Demo

-This demo uses Webhooks and Sketch's public Cloud API to automate asset exporting.
-We'll show you how to download the exportable assets from a Workspace document as soon as it's saved, without user intervention.
+This demo shows how to automate asset exporting with Sketch's Cloud API, using a [webhook](https://en.wikipedia.org/wiki/Webhook).
+We'll download the exportable assets from a Workspace document as soon as it's saved, without user intervention.

 You can use this technique as the foundation of a fully automated workflow for your own projects.
 Some examples of this are: